SpiritIT/timezonecomplete/README.md

 ## Current TZ database version:

-The version of the included IANA time zone database is 2014g.
+The version of the included IANA time zone database is 2014h.

 ## Changelog

 ### Planned
 * A release 2 where we polish the interface to the library a bit
 * Leap second handling

+### 1.5.4 (2014-09-29)
+* Upgrade time zone database to 2014h
+* README.md typos

 ### 1.5.3 (2014-09-09)
 * Upgrade time zone database to 2014g